Deep-Spark/DeepSparkInference/models/cv/object_detection/paa/ixrt/README.md

-# ATSS (IxRT)
+# PAA (IxRT)

 ## Model Description

-ATSS is an advanced adaptive training sample selection method that effectively enhances the performance of both anchor-based and anchor-free object detectors by dynamically choosing positive and negative samples based on the statistical characteristics of objects.
-The design of ATSS reduces reliance on hyperparameters, simplifies the sample selection process, and significantly improves detection accuracy without adding extra computational costs.
+PAA (Probabilistic Anchor Assignment) is an algorithm for object detection that adaptively assigns positive and negative anchor samples using a probabilistic model.
+It employs a Gaussian mixture model to dynamically select positive and negative samples based on score distribution, avoiding the misassignment issues of traditional IoU threshold-based methods.
+PAA enhances detection accuracy, particularly in complex scenarios, and is compatible with existing detection frameworks.

 ## Supported Environments